 What Is Freelance Writing?

-Freelance writing is the practice of writing for clients, companies or organisations.
+Freelance writing is the practice of writing for clients, companies or organizations.
 You do this completely on your own, without being employed by them.
 This type of work has benefits for the writer and also for the clients.

 Freelance writers can often choose which topics they want to write about.
 They can also choose what type of format they want to adopt for their content and who they want to work for.
 However, getting to this point in a freelancing career takes time and dedication.
 In the beginning, many freelance writers take on any job that comes their way.

 A huge part of freelance writing is knowing how to effectively market yourself and your work.
 Good writing is key of course, but you also need to know how to sell yourself.
 Good selling is about helping the client and adding value to their business.
 So, you need to show potential clients how they can benefit from your freelance writing services.
-More on doing this in a moment.

-What Do Freelance Writers Do?
+What Does A Freelance Writer Do?

 But there’s also the business side where you need to seek out new clients and opportunities and pitch your ideas to them.
-This is the part that involves a bit of time and effort on top of the actual writing.
+This is the part that involves a bit of extra time and effort on top of the actual writing.

-Examples of Freelance Writing Formats
+Examples Of Freelance Writing Formats